What is a home appraisal?

 How should I prepare for a home appraisal?

-The most important thing to do is to look around your home for any obvious concerns.
+Start by looking around your home for any obvious concerns.
 Anything that is a quick and affordable fix might be worth addressing.
-You should also make the inspector aware of any improvements you have made, like new windows or granite countertops.
+You should also make the inspector aware of any improvements you’ve made to the home, such as new windows or granite countertops.

 How often do you need to get a home appraisal?

-If you are not planning to sell, you may want to get an appraisal every few years just to see how the local real estate market trends are affecting your home value.
+Even if you’re not planning to sell anytime soon, you may want to get an appraisal every few years just to see how the local real estate market trends are affecting your home value.

 What increases the appraisal value of a home?

-Improvements to the home, a desirable location and amenities like a pool or garden area can increase the appraisal value of a home.
+Improvements to the home, a desirable location and amenities such as a pool or garden area can increase a home’s appraisal value.

 How can you improve your home appraisal?